 What Happened Next

 Ben was apprehensive to jump into training.
 Except for the occasional spurt of Crossfit, he’d always trained himself.
-First, Ben improved mobility through his hips, ankles, and shoulders.
-Ben reinforced his new movement with greater stability, as you can do by following my Warm Up Every Damn Day protocol.
+First, I helped Ben move better.
+We did this by following my Warm Up Every Damn Day protocol.

 After a few weeks, Ben had more energy and the annoying aches and pains were gone.
 He could play with his kids without pain shooting through his spine like fireworks.